Cross functional teams / Matrix Management / Virtual Teams

 How does this differ across face‑to‑face, virtual, and hybrid meetings?

-The principles of fewer, better meetings apply across all formats, but the risks differ.
+The principles apply across all formats, but the risks differ.

 • Face‑to‑face meetings tend to tolerate poor design longer, masking inefficiency.